What is the Dentin in Teeth?

 Protecting Your Teeth

-When bacteria bypass the enamel and reach the dentin, tooth decay can form.
+When bacteria bypass the enamel and reach the dentin in teeth, tooth decay can form.
 Patients often report sensitivity or toothaches once bacteria invade the dentin.
 Tooth enamel can be damaged by a variety of factors.
 Fractures and chips in the enamel often occur following injury or from chewing hard foods, such as ice or popcorn kernels.
 When this happens, bacteria enter through the fractures or chips, reaching the dentin and forming cavities.
 Bacteria can also break down food particles in your mouth, increasing the presence of oral acids.
 Over time, oral acids may cause enamel erosion, which leaves openings for bacteria.
 If left untreated, the resulting tooth decay from exposed dentin can eventually reach to pulp.
 Infection begins, which can kill the tooth and even spread to surrounding teeth.